Ac6Embedded/apollo-docs/docs/security/cra/documentation-and-sbom.md

 - **Build tooling that impacts the binary**
   - compiler toolchain version, link scripts, code generators (as appropriate)

-> **Rule of thumb:** if a component can introduce a vulnerability into the shipped binary (or into the update pipeline that produces it), it belongs in your SBOM or in a clearly linked “build BOM”.
+> **Rule of thumb:** if a component can introduce a vulnerability into the shipped binary (or into the update pipeline that produces it), it belongs in your SBOM or in a clearly linked "build BOM".

 ---